Onsen / 温泉

 Shiga

-Shiga Prefecture, which has prospered as a major transportation hub, is home to many historical attractions, including Lake Biwa, the largest lake in Japan, and National Treasure Hikone Castle.
+Shiga Prefecture, prospered as a major transportation hub, is home to many attractions, including Lake Biwa, the largest lake in Japan, and the National Treasure Hikone Castle.
 Ogoto Onsen prospered as the gate town of Enryakuji Temple on Mt.
 Hieizan.
-Sugatani Onsen, where Oda Nobunaga's sister, Oichi no Kata, is said to have visited for a hot-spring cure, is located on the site of Nagahama Castle built by Toyotomi Hideyoshi.
-There are many hot spring resorts with a deep connection to history, including Nagahama Taikoh Onsen, which is said to be a hot spring for children.
+Sugatani Onsen, where Oichi no Kata, the sister of Oda Nobunaga, is said to have visited for an onsen cure, is located on the site of the Nagahama Castle built by Toyotomi Hideyoshi.
+There are many onsen resorts in the prefecture with a deep connection to history.

 Fukui

-Fukui is home to many unique hot springs and blessed with scenic natural beauty, such as the rough waves of the Sea of Japan, the powerful cliffs of Tojinbo and the world-important wetlands of the Five Lakes of Mikata.
-There are many recommended hot spring resorts with beautiful views, such as Awara Onsen, one of the leading hot spring resorts in Hokuriku, called the "back room of Kansai" as it is a convenient base for sightseeing.
-Mikuni Onsen overlooks the Sea of Japan and is only a 10-minute drive from the famous rock formations at Tojinbo.
-Takanosu Hot Spring, which faces the Japan Sea, is also rich in natural beauty.
+Fukui is home to many unique onsen and is blessed with scenic natural beauties of the rough waves of the Sea of Japan, the powerful Tojinbo Cliffs, and the world-important wetlands of the Five Lakes of Mikata.
+There are many recommended hot springs resorts with beautiful views, such as Awara Onsen, one of the leading onsen resorts in the Hokuriku Region, known as the "drawing room in the back in Kansai" being the most suitable base for sightseeing.
+Mikuni Onsen overlooks the Sea of Japan and is just 10-minute drive from the famous rock formations at Tojinbo Cliffs.
+Takanosu Onsen crossing the suspension bridge is also rich in natural beauty.

 Ishikawa

-Ishikawa Prefecture is blessed with magnificent natural surroundings and historical townscapes such as Kenrokuen Garden, one of the three most famous gardens in Japan, the Higashi Chaya entertainment district, and the Shiroyone Senmaida Rice Terraces on a slope facing the Sea of Japan.
-Wakura Onsen is the largest hot spring resort in Hokuriku and has a long history, believed to have opened in the early 800s.
-Yamashiro Onsen was loved by many cultural figures, and legend has it it was used by a three-legged crow to heal wounds 1,300 years ago.
-There are many famous hot springs, such as Yuwaku Onsen, which is called the "back room Kanazawa," said to have been enjoyed by the feudal lord of Kaga as a therapeutic hot spring bath.
+Ishikawa Prefecture is blessed with magnificent natural surroundings and historical townscapes, starting with the Kenrokuen Garden, one of the three most famous gardens in Japan, the Higashi Chaya District, and the Shiroyone Senmaida Rice Terraces on the slope facing the Sea of Japan.
+Wakura Onsen is the largest onsen resort in the Hokuriku Region, with a long history and believed to have been opened in the early 800s.
+Yamashiro Onsen was loved by many cultural figures and the onsen is known as the onsen that "Yatagarasu" [the Three-Legged Crow] healed the wound at the beginning.
+The other famous onsen is the Yuwaku Onsen, also known as the "back room of Kanazawa", which is said to have been enjoyed by the feudal lord of Kaga for therapy.

 Toyama

-Toyama Prefecture is a treasure trove of spectacular scenery, including Kurobe Gorge, the Tateyama Kurobe Alpine Route, and the Gokayama Gassho-Zukuri villages.
-There are many hot springs worth a visit at least once, including Unazuki Onsen, the base for sightseeing in the Kurobe Gorge which offers spectacular views all year round, Himi Onsenkyo, offering magnificent views of the Tateyama Mountain Range and beautiful sunrises, and Mikurigaike Onsen, which is the highest point in Japan, halfway along the Tateyama-Kurobe Alpine Route.
+Toyama Prefecture is a treasure trove of spectacular scenery, with the Kurobe Gorge, the Tateyama Kurobe Alpine Route, and the Gokayama Villages known for the Gassho-style houses.
+There are many onsen worth a visit at least once, starting with the Unazuki Onsen, the base for sightseeing in the Kurobe Gorge which has spectacular views all year round.
+Himi Onsen Village has magnificent views of the Tateyama Mountain Range and beautiful sunrises, and the Mikurigaike Onsen having the highest point in Japan, halfway along the Tateyama Kurobe Alpine Route.

 Destinations